What is Data Safe Haven?

 - University of Edinburgh postgraduate students associated with a research project

-- Collaborators associated with a University research project with an Ease login
+- Collaborators (visitors) associated with a University research project with a University login

 - All users must be located on the University network

-- There is flat rate for building a standard DSH environment
+- There is an annual charge for a standard DSH environment (the standard rate includes a non-commercial research discount).

-- Additional costs will be added for anything not included in the standard build
+- Additional costs may be added for anything not included in the standard build.

 We can set up a demo environment for researchers on request to explore the use of the DSH for their projects.
-If you need further information, please contact the RDS Team via email@example.com.
+If you have a query, please contact the Research Data Support team at firstname.lastname@example.org.